A creative image of a keyhole representing how stakeholder segmentation can unlock better business results.

 12. Media Touchpoints

-Knowing where and how stakeholders hear about you – from social platforms to traditional media to niche websites – allows you to target them more effectively.
+Knowing where and how key groups and specific groups of stakeholders hear about you — from social platforms to traditional media or niche websites — helps you target external stakeholders more effectively and measure communication outcomes with precision.

 Professional and occupational segmentation

-This is also granular but commercially relevant because it allows you to filter stakeholders not only into standard segments – such as business decision-makers or professionals across certain functions (e.g., marketing or finance) – but also into custom segments such as relevant purchasers, partners, suppliers, job seekers and opinion leaders.
+This is also granular but commercially relevant because it allows you to filter different stakeholder groups not only into standard segments – such as business decision-makers or professionals across certain functions (e.g., marketing or finance) – but also into custom segments such as relevant purchasers, partners, suppliers, job seekers and opinion leaders.

 13. Industry